 Badly damaged concrete deck slab

 This was the ultimate bad patio: severely cracked and cratered, some areas raised by frost, others sunken after 50 years of settling.
 Originally, it was tiled, then the tile was chiseled off and the pockmarked surface got a coat of paint.
+Luckily, we’ve got some great outdoor flooring ideas over concrete, starting with building a deck!

 A slab with this much damage can’t be fixed.
 But it can be covered up—and this article will show you how.
 The results look just like a deck, but getting them is much easier and less expensive than building a deck from scratch.
 In most cases, this project is also less expensive than a new patio installed by a contractor.
 Local contractors estimated costs of $7 to $10 per sq. ft. to remove this patio and pour a new slab.
 You could probably replace your patio yourself for less than the cost of this project, but DIY demolition and concrete pours are big, backbreaking jobs.